 “I think the key to successful Brazilian investment is to find synergies with existing Brazilian entities.
 One must work with and not compete with other Brazilian entities.”

-The state of Mato Grosso is my area of expertise; however, with contacts in Bahia, Tocantins, São Paulo and Paraná.
-He is very comfortable discussing the conditions in each of the aforementioned states.
-Kory does consulting for various hedge funds, private equity and commodity groups.
-He has also organized and hosted numerous tours through Brazil and Argentina.
+I have done consulting for various hedge funds, private equity and commodity groups.
+I have also organized and hosted numerous tours through Brazil and Argentina.
 Tours have ranged from VIP infrastructure tours to curious producers from USA and Canada.
-Kory has also assisted journalists from Minneapolis Star Tribune, Wisconsin State Journal, Forth Worth Star Telegram, Los Angeles Times, Virginia Quarterly and US News and World Report.
+I have also assisted journalists from Minneapolis Star Tribune, Wisconsin State Journal, Forth Worth Star Telegram, Los Angeles Times, Virginia Quarterly and US News and World Report.